mathiskakal/moonshot/documents/rexmax-specifications.md

 > This document has been anonymised in order to comply with the customer's demands regarding the publication of source code and documents on a publicly-accessible repository.
 All this redacted information WILL however be revealed during presentation for a better context.
 Thank you in advance for your understanding.

 > [!CAUTION]
-> Viewing this document in dark mode might produce unreadable mermaid diagrams, it is therefore recommended to view it in light mode.
+> Viewing this document in dark mode might produce hard-to-read mermaid diagrams, it is therefore recommended to view it in light mode.

 ___